alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-woman-wearing-tight-clothes.md

 group1: true
 locale: en
 lang: en
-excerpt: "It is not permissible for a woman to appear before non-Mahrams or go out into the streets and markets wearing tight clothes that define her body."
+summary: "It is not permissible for a woman to appear before non-Mahrams or go out into the streets and markets wearing tight clothes that define her body."
 ---

 ### Question: